usdot-jpo-ode/wzdx/README.md

 The WZDWG welcomes feedback and comments on the v2.0 specification.
 Comments can be made by posting a GitHub Issues or Discussions, while suggested changes can be made using a Pull Request.

-1. Read about WZDWG activities on project [Wiki](https://github.com/usdot-jpo-ode/jpo-wzdx/wiki)
+1. Read about WZDWG activities on [Wiki](https://github.com/usdot-jpo-ode/jpo-wzdx/wiki)
 2. Learn about using GitHub as a [tool for collaboration and support](/create-feed/README.md#collaborate-via-github).
 3. Use [Feed Content](/feed-content) to understand the data components of the spec.
 4. [Create your own feed](/create-feed) using the example feeds and learn about the supported data files.